Crossbell-Box/Crossbell-Contracts/docs/Web3Entry.md

 function getOperators(uint256 characterId) external view returns (address[])
 ```

 Get operator list of a character.
-This operatorList has only a sole purpose, whic is
+This operatorList has only a sole purpose, which is
 keeping records of keys of `operatorsPermissionBitMap`.
 Thus, addresses queried by this function
 not always have operator permissions.
 Keep in mind don't use this function to check
 authorizations!!!

 #### Parameters